lemire/Code-used-on-Daniel-Lemire-s-blog/2016/12/21/README.md

 Assumption: recent Intel CPU.

-Credit: Most of the code was written by Jason Aten (@glycerine)
+Credit: Most of the code was written by the Go team at Google,
+        and cryptographer Adam Langely (https://www.imperialviolet.org/)
+        in particular; it comes from the Go standard library go/src/math/big package.

 Usage: